 cf marketplacecommand to find the service names and plans available.
 ClearDB provides MySQL as a service.
 And just as an example, I’ll provision an additional Object Storage service.
 Note the similarities between both methods.Delivery Pipeline

-Create an empty CloudFoundry app to hold together these services
+Creation of an empty CloudFoundry app to hold together these services

 noop-buildpack.
 After this stage you’ll be able to see the app running on your Bluemix console.

-Create the Docker images
+Creation of Docker images